-Who is eligible What is exempted Where to apply Nonresident students whose tuition is paid by the Texas Guaranteed Tuition Plan for the semester for which the waiver is issued.
-Nonresident portion of tuition.
-The University of Texas at Austin, Student Accounts Receivable, Special Billing, PO Box 7398, Austin TX 78713-7398
+Who is eligible What is exempted Where to apply Nonresident students whose tuition is paid by the Texas Guaranteed Tuition Plan or the Texas Tuition Promise Fund for the semester for which Nonresident portion of tuition.
+The University of Texas at Austin, Student Accounts Receivable, Special Billing, PO Box 7398, Austin TX 78713-7398 the waiver is issued.